 Genomic Variant Interactions With Other Variants Or The Environment (UM1 Clinical Trials Not Allowed)

-This funding opportunity supports research centers investigating how genetic variants interact with each other and environmental factors to improve understanding of human genomics and health.
+This funding opportunity supports research on how genetic variations interact with each other and environmental factors, aiming to improve our understanding of their combined effects on health and disease.

 Award Range